 The Foundation Milestone

-As a milestone moves through its lifecycle, its status badge updates on the roadmap.
+As a milestone moves through its lifecycle, its status badge updates on the Roadmap.
 Here’s what each one means:| Status | Meaning |

 |---|---|